 Drivers must wear of flotation vest so constructed at the shoulders that a driver can be easily pulled of the cockpit.

-Seats are mandatory for F1 cockpits and highly recommended for all other cockpit classes.
-See 509.08
+Seats are mandatory for F1000 cockpits, per rule 509.08.

 All TV, film, media and commercial rights are the property of the UIM.